puzzle/kubernetes-techlab/labs/10_4_configmap.md

 ```

-With `kubectl edit deployment example-spring-boot --namespace [USER]-dockerimage` we can edit the deployment and add the configuration in the volumes section at the very bottom:
+With `kubectl edit deployment example-spring-boot --namespace [TEAM]-dockerimage` we can edit the deployment and add the configuration in the volumes section at the very bottom:

 ```